Kapendev/parin/README.md

 ## Documentation

-Start with the [examples](./examples/) folder for a quick overview.
+Start with the [examples](./examples/) folder or the [cheatsheet](https://kapendev.github.io/parin-website/pages/cheatsheet.html) for a quick overview.
 For more details, check the [tour](https://kapendev.github.io/parin-website/pages/tour.html) page.